FantasticFiasco/certifications/azure/az-900-microsoft-azure-fundamentals/README.md

 ## Core Cloud Services - Azure architecture and service guarantees

 - Region - A region is a geographical area on the planet containing at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network
+Region Pairs - Each Azure region is always paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
 - Geography - A discrete market typically containing two or more regions that preserve data residency and compliance boundaries
-- Availability Zone - Physically separate datacenters within an Azure region
+- Availability Zone - At minimum 3 physically separate datacenters within an Azure region
   - Zonal services – You pin the resource to a specific zone (for example, virtual machines, managed disks, IP addresses)
   - Zone-redundant services – Platform replicates automatically across zones (for example, zone-redundant storage, SQL Database)

-Region Pairs - Each Azure region is always paired with another region within the same geography (such as US, Europe, or Asia) at least 300 miles away.
+## Control and organize Azure resources with Azure Resource Manager (ARM)

+- Resource group - A logical container for resources deployed on Azure
+- Resource locks
+  - Delete - Allow all operations against the resource but block the ability to delete it
+  - Read-only - Only allow read activities to be performed against it, blocking any modification or deletion of the resource

 ## Core Cloud Services - Azure compute options